Deer Jump Reservation

 Through the efforts of Harold Rafton, Andover’s renowned conservationist, Deer Jump was purchased between 1960 and 1973.
 Mr. Rafton considered the acquisition of Deer Jump Reservation “the most ambitious and most rewarding” of all AVIS undertakings.

 Deer hunting with bow and arrow from tree stands will be allowed on this Reservation (between Launching Road and Fish Brook) during the state bow hunting season.
+Bow hunting is allowed on the new Behrakis Reservation just west of the Spalding Reservation.
+Bow hunting is allowed just east of the Spalding Reservation on the new portion of the Deer Jump Reservation that used to be part of the Saint Francis Seminary.
 For more information, see here.